-- 35.2 where the consumer no longer resides at the premises where the retail landline service was supplied when the consumer submitted their application to be a vulnerable consumer to the provider; - where the consumer obtains (by a manner other than through their provider under this Code) a means for contacting the 111 emergency service at their premises that can be operated for the minimum period in the event of a power failure; or - a provider has asked for the consumer's application to be resubmitted in accordance with clause 24 and the application has not been resubmitted. - 37.
-If a vulnerable consumer moves premises and remains with the same provider, such provider may check the consumer's status, and may require the vulnerable consumer (or someone on their behalf) to re-apply to demonstrate that they continue to be a vulnerable consumer if something material has changed. - 36.38.
+- 35.2 where the consumer no longer resides at the premises where the retail landline service was supplied when the consumer submitted their application to be a vulnerable consumer to the provider; - 35.336.2 where the consumer obtains (by a manner other than through their provider under this Code) a means for contacting the 111 emergency service at their premises that can be operated for the minimum period in the event of a power failure; or - 35.436.3 a provider has asked for the consumer's application to be resubmitted in accordance with clause 24 and the application has not been resubmitted. - 37.
+If a vulnerable consumer notifies a provider that they have moved moves-premises and remains with the same provider, such provider may check the consumer's status, and may require the vulnerable consumer (or someone on their behalf) to re-apply to demonstrate that they continue to be a vulnerable consumer if something material has changed. - 36.38.
 For the purposes of clause 3536, the consumer has a responsibility to inform their provider if they consider they are no longer a vulnerable consumer (or will no longer become one).